jgorman/rails_ubuntu/README.md

 ```

 Add a line to the end of `Policyfile.rb` to specify the location of
+the `rails_ubuntu` cookbook.

-the `rails_ubuntu` cookbook from the Chef Cookbook Supermarket or
+From the Chef Cookbook Supermarket.
-from github.

 ```
 cookbook 'rails_ubuntu', '~> 0.1', :supermarket
 ```

+Or use the latest Github version.

 ```
 cookbook 'rails_ubuntu', github: 'jgorman/rails_ubuntu'